 What Questions to Ask While Touring an Apartment?

 When touring an apartment, it’s also important to learn more about the building as a whole as well as the surrounding area.
 You might think one neighborhood is best for you, but until you find out how the cost compares to other locales, for example, you shouldn’t make any official decisions.
-The following checklist contains some questions to ask at an apartment showing, to help you gain a better understanding of an apartment complex and help you decide if it’s the right fit!
+The following checklist contains some questions to ask when touring an apartment, to help you gain a better understanding of an apartment complex and help you decide if it’s the right fit!

 Your apartment is where you’ll be spending a lot of time, so finding the right layout is a big step.
 Ask questions about what the floor plans will look like, if there are appliances like washers and dryers, or if the units are furnished.
 Put together a list of needs, wants, and luxuries for what an apartment unit has to offer, and go into your tour knowing what you need to ask specifics on.